Ams1078/northstar-residential-marketing-analytics-/README.md

 A full-scale, end-to-end marketing analytics system I designed to simulate how a real multifamily real estate organization measures performance.
 Connecting marketing spend and attribution to leasing outcomes and occupancy through a continuously updated, deterministic data pipeline.

-This is not a dashboard demo — it’s a fully modeled analytics ecosystem with aligned funnel, attribution, and operational data designed to mirror real-world decision environments.
+This is not a dashboard demo, it’s a fully modeled analytics ecosystem with aligned funnel, attribution, and operational data designed to mirror real-world decision environments, supported by automated monitoring that tracks ETL pipeline health, logs failures, and triggers alerts.

 ---